capsule-corp-ternoa/ternoa-js/README.md

 + [Utility](https://github.com/capsule-corp-ternoa/ternoa-js/wiki/4-Events#utility)
 + [System](https://github.com/capsule-corp-ternoa/ternoa-js/wiki/4-Events#system)

+## Code Architecture :

+Ternoa SDK handles the main features proposed by the Ternoa chain.
+It allows you to run every transaction from the chain pallet, make a query like asking for some constant's storage.
+We also provide a bunch of helpers and utility functions to assist you with development.

+The main handlers are as follows :
++ blockchain: Handles the Core blockchain functions and the API brain initializes the API, execute transactions, query datas, batch transactions and much more.
++ account: the functions that allows you to generate a new seed and a keyring.
++ balance: the Balance pallet with its extrinsics, query and storage.
++ nft: the NFT pallet with its extrinsics, query and storage.
++ marketplace: the Marketplace pallet with its extrinsics, query and storage.
++ events: the events list returned when `submitTxBlocking` function is triggered.

+### Handlers architecture
+For those who are familiar with Polkadot, you will quickly recognize the design structure of our features.
+If you aren't aware, no worries, the basic principles are easy enough to grasp.
+Depending on the pallet or handler category, you'll retrive :

++ **Constants** : to request the chain runtime constants.
++ **Storage** : to query the chain state.
++ **Extrinsics** : to execute transactions.
++ _Utilities_ : to provide some additional useful functions you can directly import in your project.

+#### Response format
+As it makes sense for us to provide you the easiest tools to build on the Ternoa chain, we also try to simplify the response format of our functions as much as we can.

+Depending on if you go the easy way or choose the complex route (for added customization ) , we suggest you choose the right function : Events and features data will be provided directly on some function while only transaction hash hex will be returned on others.

 #### Initialize an API Instance
 Before you can start calling any functions, you'll need to initialize an API Instance using the _`initializeApi`_ function located in **ternoa-js/src/blockchain**.
 ```javascript